CBIIT/bento-docs/source/configuration/program-listing-page.md

 ```

-#### Internal Links in the Program Listing Table.
+#### Internal links in the Programs page table
-1. links starting with '/' are considered as internal links.
+1. Links starting with '/' are considered as internal links.
-2. Internal links shall be opened in the same tab.
+2. Internal links will be opened in the same tab.
 3. Dynamic links can be generated by passing a valid table field to '{}'.
 For example, '/program/{program_id}' shall link to 'program/NCT00310180'.

-#### External Links in the Program Listing Table.
+#### External links in the Program page table.
 1. External links shall start with 'http://' or'https://'.
 2. External links shall show-up with 'externalLinkIcon'.
 3. External link shall be opened in a new tab.